rickwysocki/kairos-documentation/stage-2.md

 <meta name="DC.title" content="Opening an Invitation to Remix: Interviews with Kairos Best Webtext Winners">
 ```

 Include the full name of each author and/or designer in the `content` attribute of individual `<meta name="DC.creator">` elements.
-For collaborative webtext, this means adding a `<meta name="DC.creator">` element for each author.
+For a collaborative webtext, this means adding a `<meta name="DC.creator">` element for each author.

 ```
 <meta name="DC.creator" content="Susan Delagrange">